Yauheniyaliashkevich/serverside-exercise/readme.md

 ## Using the application

 Navigate to http://localhost:3000.
-This is a simple React application that makes a fetch request to the Django middle tier.
+This is a simple React application that makes a fetch request to the Spring middle tier.
 The Spring middle tier issues SQL to the Postgres data base which contains a small subset of public energy market data.

 ## Making changes